pagkly/Zed/Investopedia3/Learn about Ordinary Loss.md

 ## Understanding Ordinary Loss

 Ordinary losses may stem from many causes, including casualty and theft.
 When ordinary losses are more than a taxpayer's gross income during a tax year, they become deductible.
 Capital and ordinary are two tax rates applicable to specific asset sales and transactions.
-The tax rates are tied to a taxpayer’s [marginal tax rate](https://www.investopedia.com/terms/m/marginaltaxrate.asp).
+The tax rates are tied to a taxpayer’s [[marginal tax rate]](https://www.investopedia.com/terms/m/marginaltaxrate.asp).
 Net long-term capital rates are significantly lower than ordinary rates.
 Hence the conventional wisdom that taxpayers prefer capital rates on gains and ordinary rates on losses.

 In 2017, the rates graduated over seven tax brackets from 10% to 39.6% for ordinary rates, and from 0% to 20% of net long-term capital rates.
-Also, taxpayers in the highest tax bracket must pay a 3.8% [Net Investment Income Tax (NIIT)](https://www.investopedia.com/terms/n/netinvestmentincome.asp).
+Also, taxpayers in the highest tax bracket must pay a 3.8% [[Net Investment Income Tax (NIIT)]](https://www.investopedia.com/terms/n/netinvestmentincome.asp).
 Mostly, these same tax rates apply in 2018.
 The exceptions are that ordinary rates now range from 10% to 37%, and the income thresholds for long-term capital rates have changed slightly.
 As an example, for taxpayers in the highest tax bracket, the ordinary rate was 43.4% in 2017, but is 40.8% in 2018, with a capital rate of 23.8% in 2017 and 2018.

 ### Key Takeaways